indigoabstract/appplex/README.md

 # app-plex

 app-plex is a tool for rapid prototyping any type of applications in C++.
-It wants to help you keep all the apps/demos you accumulate in one place and immediately deployable on any supported platform.
+It helps you keep all the apps/demos you accumulate in one place and immediately deployable on any supported platform.

 No more lost or misplaced works!

-It includes a minimal 3D engine, OpenGL graphics, playing sounds and loading resources/images.
+Includes a minimal 3D engine, OpenGL graphics, playing sounds and loading resources/images.
 Atm, it works on Windows and Android.